 XI.
-Be it enacted, that every freeholder enrolled in the militia who is of the age of twenty one years or upwards, shall within twenty days after public notice given that arms, accoutrements and ammunition of the kind hereinafter described, are lodged within the precinct of the company or battalion to which such freeholder shall belong, for the use of the militia men of such company or battalion, furnish and provide himself with a good and sufficient musquet [musket], and a bayonet suitable thereto, of the same kind and size with those used in his Majesty's service, or if such freeholder shall be enrolled in any company of riflemen, he shall provide himself with a good and sufficient rifle gun and a bayonet or sword suitable thereto, and shall also in addition to such musquet or rifle, provide himself with a cartouch [cartouche] box sufficient to contain eighteen ball cartridges, a bayonet or sword belt, a cartouch box belt, a set of straps for the purpose of carrying a great coat or blanket, a pricker and brush to clean the pan of such musquet or rifle gun, a leathern or canvas knapsack with straps and buckles, three good flints and eighteen ball cartridges of a size to fit such musquet or rifle gun, and also forty buck shot: with all which aforesaid arms, ammunition and accoutrements such freeholder shall appear at each and every meeting of the company or battalion to which he may belong (and on other occasions of duty whereon he may be ordered to appear with his arms) under the penalty of forfeiting and paying for the want of a musquet or rifle gun a fine of ten shillings, and the sum of one shilling for each and every other appurtenance, the flints, cartridges and buck shot to be considered only as three appurtenances.
+Be it therefore enacted, that every freeholder enrolled in the militia who is of the age of twenty-one years or upwards, shall, within twenty days after public notice given, that arms, accourrements and ammunition, of the kind hereinafter described, are lodged within the precinct of the company, regiment or battalion, to which such freeholder shall belong, for the use of the militia-men, of such company, regiment or battalion, furnish and provide himself with a good and sufficient musquet, and a bayonet, suitable thereto, for the same kind and size with those used in His Majesty's service, or if such freeholder shall be enrolled in any company of riflemen, he shall provide himself with a good and sufficient rifle gun, and a bayonet or sword suitable thereto; and shall also, in addition to such musquet or rifle, provide himself with a cartouch box sufficient to contain eighteen ball cartridges, a bayonet or sword belt, a cartouch box belt, a set of straps for the purpose of carrying a great coat or blanket; a pricker and brush to clean the pan of such musquet or rifle gun, a leathern or canvas knapsack with straps and buckles, three good flints and eighteen ball cartridges of a size to fit such msuquet or rifle gun, and also forty buck shot; with all which aforesaid arms, ammunition and accourrements, such freeholder shall appear at each and every meeting of the company, regiment or battalion, to which he may belong, (and on other occasions of duty whereon he may be ordered to appear with his arms) under the penalty of forfeiting and paying for the want of a musquet or rifle gun, a fine of ten shillings, and the sum of one shilling for each and every other appurtenance: the flints, cartridges and buck shot, to be considered only as three appurtenances.

 XII.
-And be it further enacted, that every freeholder of the above description, shall be entitled to receive the arms, cartouch box, sword and belt abovementioned, from the captain or officer commanding his company, upon such freeholder producing and leaving with him a bond with one sufficient surety in the sum of five pounds, with a condition thereunder written in the form following:
+And be it further enacted, that every freeholder of the above description shall be entitled to receive the arms, cartouch box, sword and belt, above-mentioned from the captain or officer commanding his company, upon such freeholder producing and leaving with him a bond with one sufficient surety in the sum of five pounds, with a condition thereunder written in the form following:

-Know all men by these presents, that we A. B. and C. D. are held and firmly bound to our Sovereign Lord the King in the penal sum of five pounds to be paid to our said Sovereign Lord the King, his heirs or successors, for which payment well and truly to be made, we bind ourselves and either of us by himself, our and each of our heirs, executors and administrators firmly by these presents, sealed with our seals, and dated this day of \\\\\\ 18\\\\.
+our Sovereign Lord the King, in the penal sum of five pounds, to be paid to our said Sovereign Lord the King, his heirs or successors, for which payment, well and truly to be Sovereign Lord the King, his heirs or successors, for which payment, well and truly to be made, we bind ourselves, and either of us by himself, our and each of our heirs, executors and administrators, firmly by these presents, sealed with our seals, and dated this day of 18

-The condition of this obligation is such that if the said A. B. shall at all times hereafter, safely keep in good and serviceable order and have ready to return when called for, one king's musquet, &c. which have been issued to him under and pursuant to an act intitled "An Act to provide for the greater security of this province by a better regulation of the militia, and to repeal the militia law now in force," and shall in all things well and truly perform the provisions of the said act, touching the same, then this obligation shall be void, otherwise to be and remain in full force and effect.
+The condition of this obligation is such, that if the said A. B. shall at all times hereafter safely keep in good and serviceable order, and have ready to return when called for by the officer commanding the regiment or battalion, one King's musquet, &c. which have been issued to him under and pursuant to an act, entitled, "An Act to provide for the greater security of the Province by a better regulation of the Militia, and to repeal the Militia Laws now in force," and shall in all things well and truly perform the provisions of the said act, touching the same, then this obligation shall be void, otherwise shall remain in full force and effect.